Te Anau Airport, Manapouri

 Te Anau Airport, Manapouri is located 15 km south of Te Anau and 5 km north of Manapouri, on State Highway 95.

 History

 The airport was originally constructed by Mount Cook Airline as a base for the large Manapouri Powerstation project created in the 1960s.

 The airport was sold to the Southland District Council in 2002.

-They promptly set out a plan to rebuild the airport facilities to modern passenger standards expected today.
-A new Passenger terminal was completed in 2009, replacing the somewhat spartan building that still stands as a facilities maintenance building.
+They set out a plan to rebuild the airport facilities to modern passenger standards expected today.
+A new passenger terminal was completed in 2009, replacing the spartan building that still stands as a facilities maintenance building.

-The Council widened and lengthened the sealed main runway out to 1600 meters to encourage a return of scheduled services. (that ended in 2000).
+The Council widened and lengthened the sealed main runway out to 1600 metres to encourage a return of scheduled services. (that ended in 2000).
 The sealed runway is equipped with an APAPI system, available only by pre-booking with the airport manager.
 The terminal building is also only available with prior notice.
 There is no runway lighting at present.
-A NDB is located 2.5NM/6.5 km NE of the airport.
+A non-directional beacon is located 2.5NM/6.5 km northeast of the airport.